-The Housing Ombudsman (HO) and Regulator are working together.
+The Housing Ombudsman (HO) and Ministry for Housing, Communities and Local Government (MHCLG) are working together.
 This means the Housing Ombudsman investigates beyond the initial complaint or landlord to establish evidence of service failure or systemic failing.
 Where this is the case the HO will refer the matter to the Regulator.